The King of Kings (1927 film): Accolades

 In June 1927, Photoplay named the film one of "The Best Pictures of the Month".
 For their work in The King of Kings, H. B. Warner, Victor Varconi, Rudolph Schildkraut, and Ernest Torrence were included among "The Best Performances of the Month".

-In 2008, AFI nominated this film for its Top 10 Epic Films list.
 It is widely considered to be among the most popular Hollywood biblical epic films depicting the life of Christ.